UpTheShipCreek/Project2023/Assignment_3/comparisons.md

 ### Approximation Factors
 Both `GNNS` and `MRNG` performed well on the reduced space, both halving their search time whilst virtually retaining their accuracies.
 The overall comparisons are shown below.
 Notice that the `MRNG` on the reduced space performed a bit better on average than the `MRNG` on the original one.
 What's also interesting, is that the reduced exhaustive search outperforms Hypercube, being both faster and more accurate.

 Those test were performed on the `60k` dataset, on `5k` queries for a `10-nearest neighbor search`, with the `AAF` being the average of the approximation factors of all the nearest neighbors, then averaged for all the queries.

+Note that the hyperparameters we chose were tuned for the exact `60k` dataset size and might not perform the same on different sizes.
 (The code for the test is on the `src/comparisons.cpp`)

 *Time of the exhaustive was approximately 10 times slower than hypercube.*